Hormone Therapy To Treat Cancer

 We all are creations of God.
 God has blessed each one of us with unique qualities & features.
-Out of all the creations of God, Women is considered to be the most beautiful creation for the very fact that only a women have the quality to give birth to another being.
+Out of all the creations of God, A hormone therapy is a more basic term which refers to the administration of estrogen alone or the combination of estrogen & progestin therapy.
+Women is considered to be the most beautiful creation for the very fact that only a women have the quality to give birth to another being.
 Blessed with such a unique quality, fortunate are those who have the ability to give birth naturally.
 The process of giving birth to an offspring is influenced by many factors such as the health of the women, hormones, etc. There comes a stage in every woman’s life after which she loses the ability to bear children.

 After an average age of 45 to 50, a woman’s menstruation cycle stops and she also loses the ability to bear children.
 During the menopause period, the body produces less of female hormones such as estrogen & progesterone.
 This reduction in the hormone levels will gradually cause the menstrual cycle to stop thereby lowering the chances of getting pregnant.

 The sudden hormonal changes can result in various other symptoms that affect the health of the individual.
 It might cause troublesome symptoms such as the sudden sensation of warmth which may be associated with flushing or abnormal sweating, mood swings, vaginal dryness and sleep disturbances.

 After the first 5 years of menopause, one might encounter progressive bone loss due to decreased levels of estrogen & progesterone hormones.
 Bone loss is very common among men & women as they age.
 This could be balanced by intake of vitamin D supplements.
 But, the post-menopause period puts an extra strain on bones in addition to usual age-related bone problems.

 What do you mean by estrogen & hormone therapy?